-Nancy VanReece’s personal mission is to advocate creative opportunities to help communities, businesses and individuals achieve their full potential.
+Nancy VanReece’s personal mission is to advocate creative opportunities to help communities, businesses, and individuals achieve their full potential.
 This has been the driving force throughout her successful career and inspiring life.

 The Victory Institute says this: "Each day since Council Member VanReece has been a tireless champion for the people of Nashville’s 8th District – laser-focused on bringing regional investments and opportunity to her constituents."

+She has paintings showing in six cities, three universities and two countries.
 She is the 2017 recipient for the Stein Award for Public Leadership in the Arts, awarded by the Nashville Arts Coalition.